Rice Football went 1-0 last week, topping Middle Tennessee behind a fantastic offensive performance, highlighted in this

 Here, the playside edge guy manages to get upfield pretty far before Clay Servin and Booker can seal him off, so right away Walter knows he’s going to have to cut the run inside.
 As it happens, the hole opens up (and it’s not a big one!) between Chaffin and RT Justin Gooseberry.
 Walter shows outstanding vision to see the crease developing—based on the angle of his head there it must have been at the very edges of his peripheral vision—and he stops on a dime and explodes upfield.

 He’s into the secondary in a flash.
 Two MTSU DBs maybe have a chance of stopping him just short of the marker, but one is erased by a beautiful downfield block by Bull and the other simply doesn’t have the angle to counter Walter’s speed.

 First down.
-MTSU does get the ball back, but even a backyard lateral play can’t save them, and Rice football gets its first win of the season!Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+MTSU does get the ball back, but even a backyard lateral play can’t save them, and Rice football gets its first win of the season!Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Baseball alum Trei Cruz returns to the diamond in Sugar Land